jamoma/jamoma2/README.md

 ## How to Build

 As a header-only library there is nothing to build for Jamoma itself.
 You only build your project that uses Jamoma.
 You can investigate examples to build in the **examples** folder or build and run tests in the **tests** folder.

-To build everything, here are a couple of example console sessions:
+To build everything, you can follow one of the example console sessions that follow in this section.
+However, these will only work if you first meet certain prerequisites:

+### Prerequisites

+If you don't have CMake you can get it from [http://www.cmake.org/](http://www.cmake.org/) .

+On the **Mac** some examples require PortAudio and PortMIDI.
+The easiest way to do this is to install Homebrew and then run `brew install portmidi` and `brew install portaudio`.

+The same is true on **Linux**, but but the easiest way to install these dependencies is with `sudo apt-get install libportmidi-dev` and `sudo apt-get install portaudio19-dev`.

 ### Building on the command line (Mac or Linux)